A comparison between systems for the classification of personality

 Posted on Quora

-The MBTI (Myers-Briggs Type Indicator) is a psychological type system developed in 1917 by an American writer, Katharine Cook Briggs (in collaboration with her daughter), based on an extrapolation of the works of CG Jung in his book Psychological Types.
+The Myers-Briggs Type Indicator (MBTI) is a psychological classification system developed in 1917 by Katharine Cook Briggs, an American writer, in collaboration with her daughter.
+The system is based on the ideas presented in the book Psychological Types by CG Jung.

-This indicator and other characterisation methods rely on a broad generalisation of the psychological differences in human traits, using a methodology with the four Hippocratic temperaments as forerunners.
-And that’s precisely the way zodiacal astrology works: by processing human characteristics on a symbolic palette, this time representing the twelve months of the year or seasonal cycles, which in analogue language manifest the twelve primordial human energies or patterns.
+This indicator, along with other characterisation methods, utilises a generalised understanding of psychological differences in human traits by developing the four Hippocratic temperaments as a basis.
+Similarly, zodiacal astrology symbolically represents human characteristics through the twelve months of the year or seasonal cycles, reflecting the twelve fundamental human energies or patterns in an analogy-based language.